brunoluiz/brunoluiz.github.io/content/blog/2019/mar/kubernetes-productivity/index.md

 Today, Kubernetes is the de facto container orchestration solution.
 Together with the devops culture, developers have to get familiarised to its tools, such as `kubectl`.

-After some point though, using `kubectl` for everything can get quite verbose, specially if you use many namespaces and contexts.
-The following tips try to minimise the pain of doing operations solely through it, sometimes even using other tools besides it.
+After some point though, using `kubectl` for everything can get quite verbose, especially if you use many namespaces and contexts.
+The following tips try to minimise the pain of doing operations solely through it, sometimes even using other tools beside it.

 ## Kubectx: context and namespaces management

-The operations done in `kubectl` usually require two params: context and namespace.
+Operations done in `kubectl` usually require two params: context and namespace.
 Any operation will result in something as `kubectl --context dev --namespace hello-world exec -it hello-world-app-0 sh`.
-It is fine for a one time operation, but after some point it can get quite cumbersome.
+It is fine for a one-time operation, but after some point, it can get quite cumbersome.
 One way to avoid these long command strings is by using [`kubectx`](https://github.com/ahmetb/kubectx).

 After installing it, the context can be set by simply using `kubectx dev` and the namespace as `kubens hello-world`.
 To list the available contexts and namespaces, just run it without arguments.
-The above operation can be ran by only using `kubectl exec -it hello-world-app-0 sh`.
+The above operation can be run by only using `kubectl exec -it hello-world-app-0 sh`.

 ## Terminal aliases

-Seasoned unix developers are quite used to terminal aliases.
+Seasoned Unix developers are quite used to terminal aliases.
 Some are quite popular that are even grouped in packs, such as [oh-my-zsh git aliases](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/git/git.plugin.zsh).
 With Kubernetes is not that different.

 Usually, having `alias k="kubectl"` already make operations shorter.
 Using the same example, it would result in `k exec -it hello-world-app-0 sh`.
 But, most likely, one alias will not be enough.
 There are some options for this.

 The first one can be set-up in any terminal emulator (`zsh`, `bash`...).
 Get the `.kubectl_aliases` file from [`ahmetb/kubectl-aliases`](https://github.com/ahmetb/kubectl-aliases) and place it in your home directory.
-After sourcing it on `.zshrc` or `.bashrc`, 600 aliases will be available out-of-box, including the forementioned `k`.
+After sourcing it on `.zshrc` or `.bashrc`, 600 aliases will be available out-of-box, including the aforementioned `k`.

 ```bash
 [ -f ~/.kubectl_aliases ] && source ~/.kubectl_aliases